wcheng8/MarkDownNotesApp/README.md

 ## User Stories:

+**User Personas**

+**John**: 19 year old computer science student who is currently learning about markdown at university and want’s a easy and practical way of understanding and becoming more confident using it.
+He plans to use the blog to write his assignments in and the converting them to the doc type required.
+He would like to have a helper function which shows the basics of markdown while typing.

+**Susan**: 30 years old full stack developer.
+Susan would like to have a blog which supports markdown as this is what she commonly writes in when posting blogs about her experiences in the IT industry.
+She would like to have a user dashboard and have the ability to comment on other users posts to help provide feedback.

 **Functional user stories**

 As a User I want to have multiple ways of signing up to the website, as I use a preferred way of signing in.